ilozur/ilozur/README.md

 - 👋 Hi, I’m @ilozur
 - 👀 I’m interested in iOS / MacOS development
 - 🌱 I’m currently learning Swift
-- 📫 How to reach me: edpodlegaev@gmail.com
-                      telegram: @ilozur

 <!---
 ilozur/ilozur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.